MachineLearningBCAM/Adaptive-nearest-neighbours-for-partial-labels/README.md

   vision benchmarks as specified in the paper.

 - **`real_partial_datasets_with_noise.m`** — Adds synthetic noise to the existing
-  partial label annotations of the real-world datasets (MIRFlickr, MSRCv2), simulating varying levels of label ambiguity.
+  partial label annotations of the real-world datasets (MIRFlickr, MSRCv2).

 ### Utilities
 - **`dataset_split_part_labels.m`** — Splits a dataset into training and test sets